Everything has an expiration date except, perhaps, plastic bottles.

 8 – 10 years

 Ten years is the age at which water heater replacement is generally recommended.
-In fact, experts say that whether or not your unit is displaying symptoms, you should replace it once a decade has passed from the manufacture date.
+In fact, experts say that whether your unit is displaying symptoms, you should replace it once a decade has passed from the manufacture date.

 Signs of a bad water heater are obvious: rust either on the tank or in the water, unusual noise, leaks, or failure to heat water.
 Gas water heaters have a shorter life span of 7-8 years and should be monitored toward the end of this cycle as gas leaks present even greater risk.